Remote Machine Configuration

 fab <remote machine name> fetch_results

-How to add new remote a machine configuration¶
+How to add a new remote machine for use by the community

 By default, a FabSim3 install will contain 3 machine-specific YML files: